Learning Disabilities

 801-806-0950

-https://jobs.utah.gov/usor/- Contact Vocational Rehabilitation for information regarding application and eligibility for services (e.g., funding for psychoeducational evaluations).
-Applications may take up to 90 days to process.
+https://jobs.utah.gov/usor/- Contact Vocational Rehabilitation for information regarding application and eligibility for services (e.g., funding for psychoeducational/learning disorder evaluations).
+The application process may take 60-90 days.

 750 N. Freedom Blvd.